5 Plants That Look Good With Coral Bells

 Pulmonaria

 Pulmonaria has narrower and more elongated leaves than Coral Bells, which is an excellent contrast in shape.
-The leaves of Pulmonaria are mostly green with silvery spots, which also varies the composition of the perennials.
+The leaves of Pulmonaria are primarily green with silvery spots, which also varies the composition of the perennials.

 Both plants do not have strict soil and care requirements.
 They will thrive with moderate watering and minimal fertilizer.